taylorbogiel/CompBioGitRepo/Independent_Project/Specialized_Foraging_and_Social_Preferences_in_Dolphin_Communities.md

 ### What  _YOU_  did with the data and how you did it:

-Verbally describe what your approach was and how you achieved it.
-You don't need to include code here; rather, the goal is to give the reader an idea of what your code does and why and how it does it.
-Don't give the results here, though.
-Throughout this section, strive to be crystal clear about which things the original authors did and which things you did.
-Saying "this study" is ambiguous in that regard, so make it clear.

 Initially, I intended to attempt to reproduce the results that Machado et al came to, but discovered very quickly that I could not properly manipulate the mrqap function the authors discussed.
 The closest I ended up with was:
 ```
 SRI_AB <- mrqap.dsp(SRI ~ SRI$Freq_Int + SRI$HR,